blokidde/Blokboy-gaming-device/docs/uxd/create_test.md

 - screen level adjustment: the screen is not level with the case because of the pins, to fix this an extra hole for the pins should be made.

 - low visibility: after playing the game for a while the battery starts to get empty, to fix this a charger for the battery is necessary.

+## files
+all files are stored in the uxd map of gitlab, more about which files are used can be found in concept design.